team-humber-web-2019/learning-platform/notes.md

 - Create a Slack channel (or shall we exclusively use Github Issues?)
 - Determine weekly outlook
 - Assign first tasks

+---

+## Labs
+1. Identify problems
+2. Features that may solve our problem (solutions)
+3. System map/diagram
+4. Creating personas, run them through
+5. Data diagram/scheme

+### Lab 1
+_From this content platform, I as a Student User should be able to..._
+- Send messages between users
+- Easily upload/download content
+- Large data file support, For example
+  - Upload & share w/ cloud
+  - Download files to local devices
+- Message board w/ archive message
+- Integration of calendar into native apps
+- Multimedia support for messages/content
+  - Images, video, streaming, etc.
+- Differentiaing by user type (some kind of logo, etc)
+- Customization of interface
+- User profile/bio/resume + personalization of users
+- Strong content management ("folder embedding")
+- Event managment (due dates)
+- Alumni support (job postings, sharing experiences with other alumni, providing mentorship to new students)
+  - Student-to-student network
+- Easy to navigate
+- Technical support and/or FAQ
+- Supporting developer syntax in content creation
+  - Easier shortcuts for common developer tasks
+- Mobile friendly

+Persona
+- Student, age 28, limited web development experience, often uses mobile device for access.
+Is tech savvy, has latest devices, wants it to be easy to communicate with class and get course information easily.

+User logs in, then...
+- Sees current course list
+- Upcoming due dates

+User login > Dashboard > Pick a course
+- Course overview
+  - Title
+  - Critical links
+  - Instructor
+- Announcements
+- Syllabus
+- Latest class content
+- Grades
+- Assignment
+- Search
+- Navigation/context
+- Who am I?

+      - Topics in depth
+        - Examples we did together

+- Can you contribute/comment to one topic?
+- Rating understand of topics